 Software model of OpenNN

 In this tutorial, we present the software model of OpenNN.
-The whole process is carried out in the Unified Modeling Language (UML).
-The Unified Modeling Language (UML) is a general-purpose visual modelling language used to specify, visualize, construct, and document the artefacts of a software system.
+The whole process uses the Unified Modeling Language (UML).
+The Unified Modeling Language (UML) is a general-purpose visual modeling language used to specify, visualize, construct, and document the artifacts of a software system.

 To construct a model for OpenNN, we follow a top-down development.
 This approach to the problem begins at the highest conceptual level and works down to the details.
-In this way, to create and evolve a conceptual class diagram, we iteratively model:
+Thereby, to create and evolve a conceptual class diagram, we iteratively model:

 1. Classes